isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 ** You may not buy or use your own item to replace any part of the Uniform.

-## Loan of MGS Uniform One

-Please&nbsp;[use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform)&nbsp;for the loan of MGS Uniform One.

-To pick up the items, kindly go to the P/ VP’s office on Level 3 and ring the doorbell for assistance.

-To return the items, kindly pass them to the staff at the General Office counter.

 <a name="annexa"></a>
 ## ANNEX A: INFORMATION ABOUT UNIFORM ONE

 Uniform One is the formal attire worn by MGS students on formal occasions or when representing the school in competitions or official functions.
 As such, it must be worn with pride and decorum.
 The wearer must treat Uniform One with respect and wear it in a manner that represents the school well.